manux32/7dtdSdxMods/Manux_AdminTools/README.md

 	- adminskill25
 	- adminskill50
 - **listspawnableentities console command**: A new console command to list all spawnable entities, with an optional "contains(string)" parameter:
-	- You will need StompyNZ's ConsoleCmd mod for this one to work.
+	- You will need **StompyNZ's ConsoleCmd mod** for this feature to work.
 	- Command: *listspawnableentities* or *lse*
 	- *lse* : lists all spawnable entities.
 	- *lse yoursearchstring* : to list all spawnable entities that contain the specified string.